SharonNaemi/low-code-modeler/docs/project_introduction.rst

 The quantum low-code tool provides modeling constructs for defining quantum applications at different levels of abstraction.
 In particular, quantum modeling constructs offer both higher-level abstractions and lower-level modeling blocks representing quantum gates, while supporting users across a broad spectrum of quantum computing expertise.

-The constructs are organized into five categories: Data Types, Circuit-Level Nodes, Boundary Nodes, Operators, Control Structure Nodes, and Custom Nodes.
+The constructs are organized into six categories: Data Types, Circuit-Level Nodes, Boundary Nodes, Operators, Control Structure Nodes, and Custom Nodes.
 Each category includes visual elements that enable users to build quantum circuits, workflows, and logic in an intuitive way.

 Detailed descriptions and examples for each construct type are provided in the corresponding subsections.